odalet/priv/notes.md

 ### git subrepo --help

 	λ git subrepo --help
 	Launching default browser to display HTML ...
 	fatal: failed to launch browser for C:\DEV\Git\mingw64/share/doc/git-doc/git-subrepo.html

-**Error**: for documentation, we'll have to stick to github.
-Or try compiling the man pages.
+I suppose that for documentation, we'll have to stick to [github](https://github.com/ingydotnet/git-subrepo/wiki).
+Or try compiling the man pages and display them in Windows...